tangrams/tangram-docs/pages/draw.md

 ####`z`
 Optional _number_.
 No default.
 Units are meters `m` or pixels `px`.
 Default units are `m`.

-Sets the z-offset of a feature drawn with the `line` or `polygons` draw style.
+Sets the z-offset of a feature drawn with the `lines` or `polygons` draw style.

 ```yaml
 draw: